somatechlat/somafractalmemory/docs/CONFIGURATION.md

     - ["scratch", "temp_notes"]
     - ["low_importance"]
 ```
-Dynaconf values are merged with environment variables; any explicit `config` dict passed to the factory overrides both.
+Settings file values are merged with environment variables; any explicit `config` dict passed to the factory overrides both.

 ---